efabrizio75/fem.3-column-card-component/README.md

 ### Questions

 1. Has anyone tried to use an anchor tag rather than a button for the "Learn More" link?
 I believe it is more semantic to use an anchor tag, but I found it very hard to implement the color changes.
+2. I noticed that the color palette given in the style-guide.md for this challenge has low contrast ratio: is it worth it modifying it in order to comply with WCAG 2.1 AA?

 ## Author